xujiaao/android-firmata/README.md

 ## Get Started

-This piece of code shows how to "Blink an LED" with Android-Firmata:
+The ubiquitous "Hello World" program of the microcontroller is "Blink an LED".
+The following code demonstrates how this is done using the Android-Firmata Library.

 ````kotlin
 class GetStartedActivity : AppCompatActivity() {